 Trainings are provided through, but not limited to, Universities, Colleges, State Agencies, Private Providers

-I've been through an approved NCDA CDF Instructor Certification Workshop and I would like to be listed on the NCDA CDF Instructor Registry.
+I've been through an approved NCDA Instructor Training Workshop and I would like to be listed on the NCDA Instructor Registry.
 How do I do this?

-In order to be listed on the NCDA CDF Instructor Registry, you need to contact Mary Ann Powell, NCDA CDF Director, and obtain a CDF Instructor Registry Application Form.
+In order to be listed on the NCDA Instructor Registry, you need to contact Mary Ann Powell, NCDA Special Projects Director, and obtain a Instructor Registry Application Form.
 The initial application fee is $100 and each subsequent year is $50.
-Membership on the NCDA CDF Instructor Registry allows you to promote your CDF programs on the NCDA Website, receive periodic updates via email, access to additional Resource Guides, and a complimentary copy of the curriculum each time it is updated.
+Membership on the NCDA Instructor Registry allows you to promote your programs on the NCDA Website, receive periodic updates via email, access to additional Resource Guides, and a complimentary copy of the curriculum each time it is updated.
 Curriculum is currently being updated every 3 years.
 The next update is scheduled for the spring of 2015.Top

-What is the difference between a Career Development Facilitator (CDF) and a Global Career Development Facilitator (GCDF)?
+What is the difference between a Career Development Facilitator and a Global Career Development Facilitator (GCDF)?